Mock your API using saved response examples

 Save the response you received from the Postman Echo service as an example.

-1. Select Save icon Save as Example.
+1. Select Example icon Save Response.
 The example is saved underneath the request in the sidebar, inside the C1 collection.

 Save an example